Single-cell RNAseq Clustering

 Number of Dimensions.
 The number of dimensions to use from the dimensional reduction for the clustering step.
 This option is only available if the “Manual” option from the “Dimensions Choice” is selected.

 k-value.
-The number of neighboring cells computed in the clustering algorithm.
+The number of neighboring cells computed during the clustering algorithm.
 Normally, a greater k-value would produce a smaller number of clusters, and vice versa.

 Resolution.
 This parameter determines how "fine" the clustering is: values above 1.0 would produce a larger number of clusters, and vice versa.